PyConPL/pyladies-workshop/0001_python_quickstart.rst

 The string must always begin and end with the same character.
 This may be a single quote (``'``) or double quotes (``"``).
-It has no effect on the value of the string, i.e, typing ``"Batman"`` creates a string ``Batman`` - quotes are not a part of it, they only indicate that it is a string ( unfortunately, Python is not so clever as to guess it by itself).
+It has no effect on the value of the string, i.e, typing ``"Batman"`` creates a string ``Batman`` - quotes are not a part of it, they only indicate that it is a string.

 Printing the strings
 --------------------

 How do we present values in a readable form?
-We can do it by using the :func:`print` command:
+We can do it by using the ``print`` command:

     >>> print("Hello World")
     Hello World